jacktuck/unfurl/README.md

 -  `compress?: boolean` - support gzip/deflate content encoding
 -  `size?: number` - maximum response body size in bytes.
 0 to disable
 -  `userAgent?: string` - User-Agent string is often used for content negotiation
+-  `acceptLanguage?: string` - Accept-Language string used for fetching data in specific langauges
 ---
 #
 ```typescript